 The Department of Neurosciences offers graduate and postdoctoral training in a wide range disciplines in modern neuroscience.
 The Neurosciences graduate program has a strong emphasis on cellular and molecular mechanisms that mediate the function and development of the nervous system.
 Training in neurobiology is provided through a combination of research, course work, and seminars.

-Thesis research opportunities are available with more than 20 faculty members working in areas such as development of sensory and motor systems, regeneration, pathway-finding by axons, synaptic function and plasticity, neurotrophin gene expression and trophic regulation, aging, neuron-glial interactions, simple neural circuits and neural modeling, regulation of neurotransmitter and receptor expression and neurogenetics.
+Thesis research opportunities are available with more than 20 faculty members working in areas such as development of sensory and motor systems, regeneration, sensory and cognitive neuroscience, pathway-finding by axons, synaptic function and plasticity, neurotrophin gene expression and trophic regulation, aging, neuron-glial interactions, simple neural circuits and neural modeling, regulation of neurotransmitter and receptor expression and neurogenetics.

 The Department of Neurosciences is currently undergoing a period of expansion and is actively recruiting new primary faculty.
 One feature of the Department that makes it a particularly attractive training environment is the highly interactive atmosphere, characterized by extensive collaboration among laboratories and with other departments in the University

-Some reasons Why Case? you should consider our Neurosciences Ph.D. program.
+Some reasons why you should consider our Neurosciences Ph.D. program.

 Students can be admitted directly to the Neurosciences Ph.D.
 Program or to the BSTP, a combined admission program that offers more flexibility in the first year.